aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/deploy/_index.md

 ## Process Local Dependencies

-There are various python packages that need to be installed within the `cdk/.env` directory in order for CDK to run and process the stack.
+There are various python packages that need to be installed within the `deploy/.env` directory in order for CDK to run and process the stack.
 Follow these steps *once* to install the dependencies.

-Change to the `cdk` directory and activate the Python virtual environment.
+Change to the `deploy/` directory and activate the Python virtual environment.

 ```bash
 $ cd Connected_drink_dispenser/cdk